Practice overview

 • Successfully represented a liquidator in a 3-day misfeasance trial involving difficult witness handling.
 Sole counsel.

-• Acting with Nikki Singla KC for the respondent in a £13million insolvency dispute involving allegations of breach of fiduciary duties and negligence.
+• Acting with Nikki Singla KC for the respondent in a £13million misfeasance claim involving allegations of breach of fiduciary duties and negligence.

 • IT Protect Ltd [2020] EWHC 2473: Successfully represented a liquidator in a two-day misfeasance trial against a director who had taken no active involvement in the running of the company.
 Sole counsel.